Spousal Abandonment Laws in Wisconsin

 The requirements for what qualifies as spousal abandonment can vary for many states.
 In general, spousal abandonment is determined by the amount of time that the spouse has been gone, an acknowledgment by the abandoned party that their spouse left the home without their consent, and that the abandoned person wasn't creating an unsafe situation for the other party.

 Since Wisconsin is a no-fault divorce state, these circumstances rarely hold any legal relevance and do not play any role in the divorce.

-How Does Abandonment Affect a Divorce in Wisconsin?
+How Does Abandonment Affect Divorce in Wisconsin?

-Serving Divorce Papers During Abandonment
+How to Serve Divorce Papers During Abandonment

 Divorce papers can be served by: